Sidhowes/food-for-fitness/README.md

 * [W3Cschools html validator](https://validator.w3.org/) - Validate my html code to make sure there are no errors.
 * [beautifytools javascript validator](http://beautifytools.com/javascript-validator.php) - Validate my javascript code.
 * [JSHint](https://jshint.com) - Check for errors.
+* [PEP8](http://pep8online.com) - Warnings for lines too long when attempted to fix AUTOPEP8 would break code but other than this no errors.

 ## Deployment